pierpaolo-cantisani/RNASeq-with-Insights/README.md

 - On 2 conditions: L-Phenylalanine treatment and Veh treatment (Ctrl).
 - Paired setup (Phe vs Ctrl on the same donor): design = ~ donor + condition.

 Original dataset from GEO: GSE291310.
-Platform: Illumina NovaSeq X Plus.
+Sequencing platform: Illumina NovaSeq X Plus.

 ## Pipeline diagram
 The RNA-Seq pipeline was performed as follows: